iuryferreiradev/Opengl-Minesweeper/readme.md

 hover effects, left and right mouse button events and most of the minesweeper mechanics.
 Once again, taking in consideration that i am still learning the c++ language and OpenGL the code is not 100% well organized and optimized, check my latest projects for better code.

+The theme is inspired by the [google's mineesweeper](https://www.google.com/fbx?fbx=minesweeper).

 ![minesweeper_gif_02](gifs/minesweeper_gif_01.gif)